Your cart is empty.

 Enticing aromas of blackberry, cassis, oak spices and cedar carry through a textured, silky palate with smooth tannins from French oak aging.
 Still showing some youthful acidity and dark fruit after years of age.
-Enjoy 750mL bottles through 2028, 1.5L bottles through 2034 and 3L bottles through 2042.Download Tasting Notes
+Enjoy 750mL bottles through 2028, 1.5L bottles through 2034, 3L bottles through 2042 and 6L bottles through 2039+.Download Tasting Notes

 The incredible balance of acidity, varietal fruit character, silky tannin structure and restrained alcohol makes the 2009 Jordan Alexander Valley Cabernet Sauvignon unparalleled in its food pairing versatility on the dinner table.
 The wine carries the depth and body to hold up to a marbled rib-eye and the finesse and elegance to gracefully accompany the leaner filet mignon.
 Grilled, braised or roasted, lamb, venison, pork, chicken and duck also make for perfect wine & food pairing material—the possibilities are only limited by the imagination.

 Roughly 60 vineyard blocks from both the Jordan Estate and more than a dozen family growers.

 Lots kept separate by vineyard; 21 days extended maceration; every lot reevaluated after primary fermentations; malolactic fermentation completed in upright oak casks before assemblage to create our “barrel blend.”